alfabuxa/Sorter/README.md

 # Sorter (v0.1)

-🧹 A simple Python script to organize files based on type.
+A simple Python script to organize files based on type

 ## How to use